Chaitya62/WebRTCExample/README.md

 # WebRTCExample

 This simple example only supports video streaming on the same network.
-For more complex applications you might need to use a `STUN` or `TURN` server
+For more complex applications you might need to use a `STUN` and `TURN` server